iFooledMe/Game-Reviews--Code-Institute-Project-4/README.md

 This project aims to build a computer and console- games reviews database.
 In its essence it will hold a list of recent games being released for PC, Xbox- and Playstation-consoles.
 Each game will have it's score presented, calculated from average review scores from popular gaming sites around the world.
 It will also hold a short summary of the game content, tags to describe genre and themes etc. Release date, developer, publisher, short quotes from the game sites and links to those review sites.
 Also links to sites where the games can be bought.

 See this as a sort of portal for gamers where they can get quick and easy information about the most recent games (In time older games can be added to the db a well), and from where they navigate further to each of the real game review sites if interested or to a site where they actually can buy the game.
-It is a complementary service for gamers wishing to get some overview of what is available and what is to come.
+It is service for gamers wishing to get some overview of what is available and what is to come.

 Besides the Meta score derived from professional reviews, a user can also add their own score for a game and also further add their own comments to a game in a specific game details page.
 The score shown in the list will be filtered either purely based on the professional scores by default (possibly also purely on the users own scores, or all together).
 Each game should have it's own discussion board where users can share their scores, views and experience from that particular game.